 Governmental Fund Balances - Governmental fund equity is classified as fund balance.
-Beginning with fiscal year end 2012, the City implemented GASB Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-This statement provides more clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
+GASB Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions, provides clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
 The following classifications describe the relative strength of the spending constraints placed on the purposes for which resources can be used: